 - Internet: $20 per month

 Keep in mind that these fees depend on where you live.
 Check the location of the campus, whether it is in a metropolis or suburb, to determine the cost of living.

 Check Also: Available Programs for International Students

-Steps on Applying for a Student Visa in South Korea
+Steps on Applying for a South Korea Student Visa

-1. Apply to an Educational Institution in South Korea
+Step 1.
+Apply to an educational institution in South Korea

 Besides the standard requirements for Korean student visa application, you might need to submit specific documents depending on your country of origin.
 For example, suppose you’re from China.
 In that case, you’ll need to submit a diploma issued by the Chinese Ministry of Education accredited certification center.

-3. Submit Visa Application at the South Korean embassy in your home country
+Step 3.
+Submit your visa application at the South Korean embassy in your home country

 You can submit your student visa application at the Republic of Korea embassy in your home country.
 To learn more about embassy information, visit this link first.
 From there, you can choose your home country from the drop-down list for ROK Missions Overseas and click on Go.
 It will automatically direct you to the South Korean embassy website in your home country.